Outstanding Students in Graduate Studies

-The Harriett B. Rigas Award is presented to outstanding PhD students.
+The Harriett B. Rigas Award is presented to outstanding doctoral and professional students.
 Both full- and part-time students are eligible.

 Dr. Harriett B. Rigas (1934-1989) was an electrical engineer with an international reputation for her hybrid computer and computer simulation research.
 At Washington State University between 1966 and 1984, she was eventually both full professor and chair of Electrical and Computing Engineering.
 Later she chaired larger departments at the Navy’s Postgraduate School in Monterey and, at the time of her death, Michigan State University.

 Her achievements in engineering research, administration, and service were widely recognized.
 In 1975-76, Harriett was a Program Director at the National Science Foundation and, over the years, a member of numerous panels and advisory committees at both the NSF and the national Academy of Sciences.
 Her honors included being voted a fellow of the Institute of Electrical and Electronic Engineers, an international organization for professional electrical engineers, and being given the University of Kansas’ Distinguished Engineering Service Award.